DevOps Lessons for Data Science

 Docker for Data Science

-Labs in this section
+Labs in this part

 You’ll also create a Shiny app that visualizes model predictions and an API that hosts the model and provides real-time predictions to the app.
 Additionally, you’ll get to practice putting that API inside a Docker Container to see how using Docker can make your life easier when moving code around.